Introduction

 • Struqture FermionHamiltonianSystem object instances

 For each default input format, we provide a specific class derived from the Transformable class.
-The Transformable object serves as the necessary input argument of the essential methods of the HQS Spin Mapper package and are manipulated by these methods.
-The Transformable classes satisfy the Supports_SW_Transformation protocol.
-Any object satisfying the Supports_SW_Transformation protocol can be used with the HQS Spin Mapper functions.
+The Transformable object serves as the necessary input argument of the essential methods of the hqs_spin_mapper package and are manipulated by these methods.
+The Transformable classes need to satisfy the Supports_SW_Transformation protocol.
+Any object satisfying the Supports_SW_Transformation protocol can be used with the functions provided by hqs_spin_mapper.

 LatticeBuilder object instances and data files (Transformable_LatticeBuilder)